corrieb/bensdoings/jenkins/slave-images/java-maven/README.md

 ```
 Note that the instructions on the build command and the URL for the git clone command came directly from https://github.com/spring-projects/spring-boot.

-Assuming this ran successfully - and why wouldn't it?
-Works for me! - you should see the build process download a large number of dependencies into the maven repo.
+Assuming this ran successfully (and why wouldn't it?
+Works for me!) you should see the build process download a large number of dependencies into the maven repo.
 This is the 1GB mounted VMDK volume that would have been created in the default volume store.

 So... how did it go?

-Well, it crashed for me first time around running a test.
+Well, actually it crashed for me first time around running a test.
 This is the trial and error part.
 What went wrong?

 ```
 [ERROR] org.apache.maven.surefire.booter.SurefireBooterForkException: The forked VM terminated without properly saying goodbye.
 VM crash or System.exit called?